jens-schoenherr/testtest/README.md

-# to test access rights
+# testtest is a repository to test access rights